Can’t find what you’re looking for? Email us at TCIP@hyndburnbc.gov.uk

 I want to know more about the construction work – I’m worried it is going to cause disruption?

-To keep the public informed of construction activities, Morgan Sindall provide a monthly newsletter, which is available to view on the ATS website (here) and available on the windows of the Information Point in the Town Square.
+To keep the public informed of construction activities, we provide a monthly newsletter, which is available to view on the ATS website (here).

-Some level of disruption as part of the construction activities will be unavoidable, but this will be planned well to avoid peak times and ensure the continuation of the market, local businesses and the general flow of traffic and pedestrians but Morgan Sindall’s priority for the project is to ensure that everyone’s health, wellbeing and environment are 100% Safe.
+Some level of disruption as part of the construction activities will be unavoidable, but this will be planned well to avoid peak times and ensure the continuation of the market, local businesses and the general flow of traffic and pedestrians.

-If you have a specific concern about the works, do please contact site manager Joel Murray directly on joel.murray@morgansindall.com or if urgent Tel: 07966 633 697.
+If you have a specific concern about the works, do please contact TCIP@hyndburnbc.gov.uk

 What will the security arrangements be especially when Market is closed and Food and Beverage is open?

 The market operator will implement their own security during these times.
-We’re still working through design details on how areas will be locked and cordoned off.
+We’re still working through design details on how areas/stalls will be secured.
 This will be an ongoing element of the project as we work with the operators and design teams.

 How and when can traders apply or reapply to be within the market, and will they have first refusal?